 New ways of thinking make Nechville one of the best banjo brands.
 They also have added an adjustable neck, a sleek wooden armrest, and compensated bridges.

-Another family-owned company, Ome, has been an integral name in banjos since the 1960s.
-From bluegrass to jazz musicians, quality has always been the goal for Ome.
+Another family-owned company, Ome has been an integral name in banjos since the 1960s.
+From bluegrass to jazz musicians, quality has always been the goal for this brand.

 And that quality originates with the materials.
 Air-dried maple and mahogany are the base of their banjos, but custom options include walnut and rosewood.
 Patience is integral in creating these instruments, handmade in their shops.